PhilLockett/Enigma3/README.md

 ### Rotor Set-Up
-By default, Enigma3 functions as a 3 Rotor machine, allowing the Left, Middle and Right Rotors to be defined.
+By default, Enigma3 functions as a 3 Rotor machine, allowing the Left, Middle and Right Rotors to be configured.
 The 'Use Fourth Rotor' toggle, when selected, brings in the Fourth Rotor.

-Some machines use letters on the Rotors, whereas some use numbers.
-The 'Use Numbers' toggle switches between these characters on the 'Ring Settings' and Rotor 'Offsets' spinners for convenience.

 #### Rotor Selection
 The 'Rotor' choice box allows different Rotors to be selected for each of the